Dawn Lundy Martin

-Dawn Lundy Martin is an American poet, essayist and activist.
-She has received a number of awards such as the Academy of American Arts and Science's May Sarton Prize for Poetry.
-Martin is currently faculty at University of Pittsburgh and director of the Center for African American Poetry and Poetics.
+Dawn Lundy Martin is an American poet, essayist, and memoirist.
+She has received the Academy of American Arts and Science's May Sarton Prize for Poetry, a Lambda Literary Award for Lesbian Poetry, a National Endowment for the Arts (NEA) Fellowship in Creative Writing for Nonfiction, and was a 2022 United States Artists Fellow.
+Martin held the inaugural Toi Derricotte Chair in English at University of Pittsburgh and was the founding director of the Center for African American Poetry and Poetics.
+Martin is currently a Distinguished Writer in Residence at Bard College.
 Martin received the 2019 Kingsley Tufts Poetry Award for her book Good Stock, Strange Blood published by Coffee House Press.
+Instructions for The Lovers (2024) was a finalist for the National Book Critics Circle Award.

 Education and career

 Martin earned a BA at the University of Connecticut, an MA at San Francisco State University, and a PhD at the University of Massachusetts Amherst.

 Martin has taught at the University of Pittsburgh, Montclair State University, The New School, and Bard College.